Sydvaranger: Pre-war operations

 The first revenue train load was transported on 13 July 1910.
 The first shipload of ore was 2,000 tonnes sent in October 1910 with SS Bengal.
 The ship sank with no survivors.
 The cause was probably that the forty-year-old ship had insufficient bulkheads.
 The second ship, SS Svend, sank off Valdersund.
 The third vessel, SS Aguilla, was loaded with 3,100 tonnes, suffered heeling, but was able to return to Kirkenes.
 Wiull was hired as director of operations in 1910, and the following year Fr.
 H. Behrens was appointed managing director.
 Good market conditions resulted in the company deciding in 1911 to increase the facilities capacity to 500,000 tonnes per year, costing NOK 3 million.
 This involved installing a new crusher, ordering two new locomotives and three new steam shovels and an expansion of the briquette and separation plant.
 The expansion was completed in 1911.

 From 1911, the government required the company to establish a fund which would aid the workers should the company go bankrupt.
 This was introduced after several large industrial companies had collapsed in the past decade and large costs had befallen the state.
-Just as the first expansion was competed, Sydvaranger decided that it needed to further expand its export capacity to 650,000 tonnes.
+Just as the first expansion was completed, Sydvaranger decided that it needed to further expand its export capacity to 650,000 tonnes.
 Financing was secured through issuing new shares worth NOK 3 million.
 Investments included a new steam shovel, three steam cranes, three locomotives, a new briquetting plant; the work was completed in 1913.
 In 1913 the company had 1,150 employees.

 With the break-out of World War I all of Sydvarangers sales and shipping contracts were annulled for the duration of the conflict.
 In July 1914 the company started securing sufficient spare parts and increasing its purchases of coal and food.
 As it was difficult to sell ore, the workforce was instead put to preparatory work, such as preparing new areas for mining, emptying one pit of water and lowering the water level in Bjørnevatnet by three meters (10 ft).
 In addition the company built up a surplus of ore.
 Henrik Lund took a study trip to the United States in 1916, where he visited more than twenty cities and brought a series of innovations with him back.
 Wiull quit in 1917 and was replaced by Johan Knudtzen.